 - Dip the brush into the paint.
 Flick the brush tip with your finger to splatter the paint across the face of the necklace.
 You can practice this on paper first if you’d like to.

-- Thread the chain through the copper noodle to half way.
+- Thread the chain through the copper tube to half way.

 - Attach the clasp to one of the jump rings then attach the jump ring to the chain.
 You can watch our video on attaching jump rings here.